mileswildmore18/Brainwave/README.md

  * [Resources](#resources)

 ## Installation
-You will need these npm (Node Package Manager) in order to view Apple.
+You will need these npm (Node Package Manager) in order to view Brainwave.
 You will navigate to the root of the directory of the package.json file, navigate to "Open in Integrated Terminal" and enter these commands to install the packages:
 ```
 npm install
 npm install gsap